TouK/nussknacker/docs/operations_guide/Flink.md

-* Commits offsets to Kafka only during checkpoint - so offsets returned by Kafka almost always will not be correct .
+* Commits the offsets to Kafka only during checkpoint - so offsets returned by Kafka almost always will not be correct .
 * Ignore offsets in Kafka when it’s started with the checkpointed state - topic offsets are also saved in the checkpointed state.

 ## Nussknacker and Flink cluster